Robots.txt file is an important term which we should learn to understand its importance in crawling.

-Robots.txt stands for Robots Exclusion Protocol (REP).
-By inserting robots.txt file on your website you can disallow crawler not to crawl a specific webpage of your website.
+Robots.txt contains? for Robots Exclusion Protocol (REP).
+By inserting robots.txt file on your website, you can disallow crawlers for crawling to a specific webpage of your website.

-When the crawler visits your website, initials it checks for the robots.txt file.
+When the crawler visits your website, initially it checks for the robots.txt file.
 If it is not present then it will crawl all the crawlable information present on your website.

 Syntax for Robots.txt files:

 Disallow: URL string not to be crawled

 Meaning of technical terms associated in robots.txt syntax: